Reflection By David Moloney, Seaford Housing Action Coalition (SHAC)

 Since its release in 2015, the challenge has been how to implement the call to action within Laudato Si

 ’, practically – within our homes, our work and social spaces, and within our Church and parish communities.
 Catholic Social Services has for a number of years been trying to assist Catholic parishes in the Melbourne archdiocese to practically respond.

 A number of forums have been held inviting parish leaders and members to join together to consider how we can all better care for our common home, the Earth.
 Another of these parish forums will take place on Saturday 14 September 2019

-in East Melbourne.
+at St Ambrose Centre, 259A Sydney Road, Brunswick.
 The forum will identify practical actions that can be taken by individuals, families and our parishes; it will outline processes for initiating and maintaining parish engagement with the encyclical and will assist parish communities to join with others to form a network of response to ‘Care for our Common Home’.

 In preparing for the upcoming forum, I read an article by William Ng OFM, recently published in La Croix.

 The author considers the essential link between personal spiritual formation and social transformation on the particular issue of ‘ecology’.
 I might be wrong – I’m not sure he explicitly states this – but the presumption seems to me to be that the ‘profound interior conversion’ comes first, and is followed by ‘the result’, which is the ‘relationship with the world around us’ (aka ‘doing something’).

 ‘Without such an interior change of heart and mind’, he says, ‘there can be no profound external change of lifestyle …’.
 And then, ‘the why’ is more essential than the ‘how’.
 And … ‘in order to change the way we act, we need a change of heart – a conversion.’
 The article then concludes with Pope Francis’ four abstract indicators of or pointers to such a personal ecological conversion.